 All residencies are sponsored by the Flemish government.

 Apply via the form on their website.
 There is no application fee.
-Selection will be made known max. two weeks after the respective deadlines.
+Selection will be made known in mid-August.
 Artistic out-of-the-box mentalities and multidisciplinary approaches are encouraged.

-Each resident is allocated his/her own fully equipped cottage with open plan kitchen, living room, bathroom and two bedrooms each with two singe beds.
-Residents may choose to bring an assistant or family.
+Each resident is allocated his/her own fully equipped cottage with an open plan kitchen, living room, bathroom and two bedrooms each with two single beds.
+Residents may choose to bring an assistant or family at no extra cost.
 Every artist has a bicycle at his/her disposal.

 There are six workshops at Frans Masereel Centrum, all situated in the various buildings on the premises.
 Besides workshops for intaglio, letterpress printing, lithography and screen printing, there is also a typography workshop (with wood and lead typesetting) and a digital studio with, besides the scanners and printers necessary to prepare various photographic processes, also a laser cutter and riso machine.
 The use of the lasercutter, risograph and some printers will be charged.
 The centre also has two dark rooms where photographic prints (screen printing, photoengraving and offset) can be realised.
 All workshops are equipped with a ventilation system.